If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Freistaat Bayern||Bavaria|

-Günzburg is situated at an altitude of 451 m where the river Günz enters the Danube river in the Swabia region of southwestern Bavaria.
+Günzburg is situated at an elevation of 451 m where the river Günz enters the Danube river in the Swabia region of southwestern Bavaria.
 Günzburg has ap opulation of about 19,900 and is the administrative seat of the district of the same name which was formed in 1972 after the fusion of the formerly independent city of Günzburg, and the districts Günzburg and Krumbach.

 Around 70 AD the Romans founded a fort to protect the borders of their countries.
 The fort was called Guntia, Gontia or Contia, a name derived from that of a Celtic moon goddess.
 Later, another fort, a rather large civilian settlement and probabaly also a bridge across the river were added.
 In the 5th century the Romans abandoned the place which then was inhabited by the Alemanni.
 In around 700 the nearby castle of Ricinis (today Reisenburg) was mentioned by the Cartographer of Ravenna as one of the five most important castles of Alemannia.
 The earliest written mention of Gunceburch appears in a document of 1065.
 In 1301 the town became part of the Habsburg countries and was developed into the centre of the margraviate of Burgau; for a time it was even the capital of all Anterior Austria (see map).
 The margraviate was incorporated back into the countries of the Tyrolean line of the Habsburgs in 1618.
 After the Peace of Pressburg (Bratislava) in 1805 Günzburg finally became part of the Kingdom of Bavaria in 1806.